ibm-cloud-docs/assistant/dialog-voice-actions.md

 #### Options response type
 {: #dialog-voice-actions-option-response}

 The dialog supports an `option` response type, which shows the customer multiple choices to pick from.
-The choices are shown as buttons or in a list.
-You can customize how the options that are defined for an option response type are read and the ways in which a customer can select an option by adding the `vgwActSetOptionsConfig` command.
+You can customize how the options that are defined for an `option` response are read and the ways in which a customer can select an option by adding the `vgwActSetOptionsConfig` command.

 To configure what the assistant says before each option, add a `prefixText` parameter.
 Use `%s` to represent the number corresponding to the option; it is replaced with the actual number at run time.